maximhansen/B-MaC-Java-Spring-application/Readme.md

 ## Technical Specifications

-- Developed using Spring Boot (Java or Kotlin) and Gradle or Maven.
+- Developed using Spring Boot (Java) and Gradle.
 - Postgres database for each microservice with separate schemas (Clients, Bakery, Warehouse).
 - CloudAMQP messaging for queues.
 - Keycloak for IAM and IDP.